-If you have concerns about the way in which the institution is handling a Title IX violation, you have the right to file a formal complaint with the Office of Civil Rights.
+If you have concerns about the way in which the institution is handling a Title IX violation, you have the right tofile a formal complaint with the Office of Civil Rights.
 The Office of Civil Rights (OCR)handles all Title IX complaints.
 Generally, an OCR complaint must be filed within 180 days of the incident.
 Electronic complaint forms can be found on the OCR's website.

+s an investigation, Tougaloo will honor that request.
+However, delays may impair Tougaloo's ability to conduct a thorough investigation or take appropriate remedial action.

-Inquiries may be made externally to: Office for Civil Rights (OCR) U.S. Department of Education 400 Maryland Ave., SW, Washington, DC 20202-1100 Telephone: (800) 421-3481 TDD: (877) 521-2172 Email: OCR@ed.gov www.ed.gov/ocr Office for Civil Rights (OCR) Dallas Office U.S. Department of Education 1999 Bryan Street, Suite 1620 Dallas, TX 75201-6810 Telephone: (214) 661-9600 Facsimile: (214) 661-9587 Email: OCR.Dallas@ed.gov
+Inquiries may be made externally to: Office for Civil Rights (OCR)

+U.S. Department of Education

+400 Maryland Ave., SW, Washington, DC 20202-1100 Telephone: (800) 421-3481

+TDD: (877) 521-2172 Email: OCR@ed.gov www.ed.gov/ocr

+Office for Civil Rights (OCR) Dallas Office U.S. Department of Education

+1999 Bryan Street, Suite 1620 Dallas, TX 75201-6810

+Telephone: (214) 661-9600 Facsimile: (214) 661-9587 Email: OCR.Dallas@ed.gov

-TITLE IX SEX DISCRIMINATION, SEXUAL MISCONDUCT AND RETALIATION EQUITABLE COMPLAINT RESOLUTION PROCEDURES
+TITLE IX SEX DISCRIMINATION, SEXUAL MISCONDUCT ANDRETALIATION EQUITABLE COMPLAINT RESOLUTION PROCEDURES OVERVIEW